MJAustinDev/pumpkinz/README.md

 ## feature pool

+- LevelEntities into a class
+- bind spell function to spell caster class
 - complete control/firing
 - struct to clean up entity parameter passing
 - - include force, etc so gravestones carry on same path as deceased entity